Istergul/dyn-loader.js/README.md

 dyn-loader.js allows you to dynamically load js and css files onto the page.
 Files are loaded sequentially.
 JS files loaded as the last childs body node.
-JS files loaded as the last childs head node.
+CSS files loaded as the last childs head node.

 ## Examples